 - Another 24 communities served as the control arm of this study: no services were provided in those communities.

-All girls participating in the BALIKA project met weekly with mentors and peers in safe, girl-only locations, called BALIKA centers, which helped girls develop friendships, receive training on new technologies, borrow books and acquire the skills they need to navigate the transition from girlhood to adulthood.
+All girls participating in the BALIKA project met weekly with mentors and peers in safe, girl-only locations which helped girls develop friendships, receive training on new technologies, borrow books and acquire the skills they need to navigate the transition from girlhood to adulthood.
 Girls would use these skills within their communities, helping to build their confidence, demonstrate their achievements, and elevate their profiles.

 BALIKA results show that programs that educate girls, teach them about their rights and build skills for modern livelihoods can reduce the likelihood of child marriage by up to one-third in Bangladesh and produce better health, educational, economic and social outcomes for girls.

-In 2017, the Population Council, in collaboration with UNFPA and the Bangladesh Ministry of Women and Children Affairs, began work on an initiative to introduce BALIKA centers in two new districts.
+Beginning in 2017, the Population Council established partnerships with UNFPA, UNICEF, and the Bangladesh Ministry of Women and Children Affairs to expand the BALIKA program in new districts in Bangladesh empowering thousands more girls to look towards the future.
 These activities are a part of a broader program to scale up approaches that have been proven successful in delaying marriage by providing technical assistance and building capacity to promote evidence-based approaches across the country.